Diameter Of A Golf Ball

 Q2: Is there a maximum diameter for a golf ball?

 A2: The Rules of Golf specify a minimum diameter but not a maximum.
-However, manufacturers generally stick close to the minimum for optimal performance and to avoid any potential disputes.
+Still, manufacturers generally stick close to the minimum for optimal performance and to avoid any potential disputes.
 A significantly larger ball would be highly disadvantageous in terms of aerodynamics.

 Q3: How is the diameter of a golf ball measured?